 A young lad called Leon asked me about my views about a WWF “fact sheet” on climate change.
 I googled for a good retort and couldn’t find one.
-The information is out if you know where to look, but it’s all in one place.
+The information is there if you know where to look, but it’s not all in one place.

 So, here’s an attempt to take the Green’s claims and answer them.